Phil-y/DHR-Net/README.md

 # DHR-Net

-This repository is the official implementation of DHR-Net: An ultra-lightweight U-Net based on efficient convolutional attention for medical image segmentation using PyTorch.
+This repository is the official implementation of DHR-Net: An ultra-lightweight U-Net based on efficient convolutional attention for medical image segmentation.

 ![DHR-Net](model.png)